| Begrafenis /Burial - Waasten - 04/07/2007 Hieronder een aantal foto's van de begrafenis van 3 Britse

 in Burnley.
 On the marriage certificate they are both listed

+as weavers.
 Following German threats to neutral Belgium, at 4pm on the

 4th August 1914, the British Government gave the order for